10 Tips To Be A Great Guest – And Get Invited Back!

 9. Say thank you.

 10. Reciprocate!
-Invite a few folks over for a dinner of your own, and be sure to include those who were so gracious to welcome you into their home.
+Become a OneTable host if you’re not already, invite a few folks over for a dinner of your own, and be sure to include those who were so gracious to welcome you into their home.